Read in 4 minutes

 Echo Command in Linux with Examples

-The echo command is one of the most basic and frequently used commands in Linux.
-It prints the strings that are passed as arguments to the standard output.
+echo command is one of the most basic and frequently used commands in Linux.
+The arguments passed to

-echo is usually used in shell scripts to display a message or output the results of other commands.
+echo is commonly used in shell scripts to display a message or output the results of other commands.

-/usr/bin/echo utility, but usually the shell built-in version will take precedence.
-We will cover the Bash builtin version of echo.
+/usr/bin/echo utility, but usually, the shell built-in version will take precedence.
+We will cover the Bash builtin version of

 echo [-neE] [ARGUMENTS]

 -noption is used, the trailing newline is suppressed.

 -eoption is given, the following backslash-escaped characters will be interpreted:

 \c- Suppress any further output

 \f- Displays a form feed character.

 \t- Displays a horizontal tab.